10-MAY to 30-JUN daily 10-17.

 In Sweden, like in all Scandinavian countries, limestone is rather rare and therefore valuable.
 Common rocks are crystalline and metamorphic rocks like granite or gneiss.
 So this layers of limestone were used very soon.
 The oldest buildings where the limestone was used, date back to the 12th century, so this is believed the begin of quarrying in Tykarpsgrottan.

-In the first centuries, the quarrying activities occured rather sporadic.
+In the first centuries, the quarrying activities occurred rather sporadic.
 The limestones were used primarily for stone houses like churches.
 The mining was intensified during 17th and 18th century, when more buildings were made using limestone.

 From the 19th century several documents tell us how the mining was organised.
 Several people had the right to mine a certain amount of limestone, which was measured in tjyngar.
 Nobody knows today, how much a tjyng is, but it is estimated between 200 and 300 litre.
 The limestone was sold in barrels, which contained approximately 157 litre.
 The entitled people had the right to mine between three and twelve tjyngar, which was defined for everyone separately.